carbon-language/carbon-lang/llvm/docs/tutorial/index.rst

 ===============================================

 .. toctree::
-   :titlesonly:
-   :glob:
-   :numbered:
+   :hidden:

    MyFirstLanguageFrontend/index

+:doc:`MyFirstLanguageFrontend/index`
   This is the "Kaleidoscope" Language tutorial, showing how to implement a simple language using LLVM components in C++.

 Kaleidoscope: Implementing a Language with LLVM in Objective Caml
 =================================================================